This might surprise you, but I don’t see moving meditation as exercise.

 Breathe in as you release or lower the weight; stretch this portion to 2-4 seconds.

-Though I began by performing only 1 set of each exercise, these days I do 2-4 sets with about 1 minute’s rest between sets.
+Though I began by performing only 1 set of each exercise, I moved to 2-4 sets with about 1 minute’s rest between sets.

 Train each muscle group 2-3 times per week with at least 1 day’s rest in-between.